playportal-studio/PPSDK-Android/README.md

         }
     });

-    NB - If a primitive type is read, then the key:value pair (where value is a primitive in { Boolean, Integer, String } will be returned as a JsonObject, i.e. { key:value }.
+    NB - If a primitive type is read, then the key:value pair (where value is a primitive in { Boolean, Integer, String } will be promoted to a JsonObject, i.e. { key:value } and returned as such.
 To extract the value, do a "get" on the key.
 ```

 #### Write